elchrisso-com/elchrisso-com.github.io/travel-info/index.md

 You can probably take a cruise to Norway.
 From withing Norway you can take the [Hurtigruten](https://www.hurtigruten.com/), which is a famous old cruise boat that visits many of the cities and towns on the sea and fjords.
 Remember to take sea sickness tabs with you.

 ## **Staying in Bodø**
 There are many hotels in town.
 Here is a short list.
 There are no links, but you can find them with a quick web-search.
+Any hotel in walking distance to the centre of town is a good bet.

 **High-end**
-- The Wood Bodø
+- The Wood Bodø (located on the hill abover the city)
 - Quality hotel Ramsalt

 **Mid-range**